wrschneider/wrschneider.github.io/_posts/2017-01-17-dont-redux-all-the-things.md

 ---

 Redux is a library and a pattern for managing state in front-end applications.
-It is typically associated with React but it can be used with other frameworks as well. instead of directly modifying state, components dispatch actions, which are then handled by reducers.
+It is typically associated with React but it can be used with other frameworks as well.
+Instead of directly modifying state, components dispatch actions, which are then handled by reducers.
 Reducers take current (immutable) state plus the action to produce a new state.
 The new state is then wired into React component properties, which triggers re-rendering.
 This interaction is shown in the diagram below:

 ![diagram of Redux flow](https://cdn-images-1.medium.com/max/800/1*MKL1Im4ElgB38_MsubiMjw.png)